thedynamiclinker/sudocode/bin/sh.md

 0: What bit?

-1: The So sayeth and Amen and all that.
+1: The So sayeth and EOF and all that.
 Who's the L||D?

 0: Lord, here we go.